All the Differences For A Virtual Conference Vs. Live Conference

 Expenses

-While everything can happen on a much lower budget all around, it’s important to make sure your brand has the in-house technology to successfully stream and record for virtual events.
+While everything can happen on a much lower budget, ensuring your brand has the in-house technology to stream and record virtual events successfully is important.
 Some upgrades may be required if this is a new frontier for your company, and Blue Atlas Marketing is happy to help if you need a strong start.

 Preparation and Technology

-In both cases, preparation and timing are important: It’s a good idea to arrive at least 15 minutes beforehand (even in online sessions) to start making sure everything is working and available.
+In both cases, preparation and timing are important: It’s a good idea to arrive at least 15 minutes beforehand (even in online sessions) to ensure everything is working and available.

 Scheduling and Sessions

 This makes virtual conferences much more versatile when scheduling…in most ways.
-One key advantage that in-person conferences have is that they can schedule multiple sessions at the same, occurring in different rooms, as necessary.
+One key advantage of in-person conferences is that they can schedule multiple sessions simultaneously, occurring in different rooms, as necessary.
 This isn’t as viable for online conferences.

 Time Requirements